Tesselay/edu_project-collection/README.md

 - Next big progamming assignment.
 Another Text-RPG with Multiplayer-function (not online) and other additions.
 Written with     functions.
 Multiple files.

 Protokoll 3:
-- Third 'release' of Text-RPG, with multiple additions and written with classes.
+- Third assignment and 'release' of Text-RPG, with multiple additions and written with classes.
 Multiple files.

 Protokoll 4:
-- Last release of the Text-RPG, again with multiple additions (Storyline, bossfights, weapons, etc.).
+- Last assignment/release of the Text-RPG, again with multiple additions (Storyline, bossfights, weapons, etc.).
 Multiple files.